swarmnyc/fulton-android/README.md

 ```

 - IdentityApiClient
 Fulton-Android provides IdentityApiClient which matches the authentication of Fulton-Server.
-You can extends the class and use it.
+You can extend the class and use it that way.
 For example,

 ``` kotlin
 class MyIdentityApiClient : IdentityApiClient() {